matheusmarqs1/cs50-sql-final-project/DESIGN.md

 * Orders, including the number to identify the order, the date and time it was made,
 * Items ordered, including the quantity of the item and the price per unit at the time the item was ordered

-Out of the scope are elements like employees, suppliers, that were not considered for this initial version of the system that focuses exclusively on orders and inventory.
+Out of the scope are elements like employees, suppliers and payment and discount systems, that were not considered for this initial version of the system that focuses exclusively on orders and inventory.

 ## Functional Requirements